-- (a) does not cause injury to or adversely affect the amenity of the neighbourhood; and - (b) where operated in a residential zone, does not employ any person other than a member of the occupier's household; and - (c) is conducted in an outbuilding which is compatible with the principal uses to which land in the zone in which it is located may be put; and - (d) does not occupy an area in excess of 50 m; and - (e) does not display a sign exceeding $0.2 \text{ m}^2$ in area. - industry-extractive means premises, other than premises used for mining operations, that are used for the extraction of basic raw materials including by means of ripping, blasting or dredging and may include facilities for any of the following purposes- - (a) the processing of raw materials including crushing, screening, washing, blending or grading; - (b) activities associated with the extraction of basic raw materials including wastewater treatment, storage, rehabilitation, loading, transportation, maintenance and administration.
+- (a) does not cause injury to or adversely affect the amenity of the neighbourhood; and - (b) where operated in a residential zone, does not employ any person other than a member of the occupier's household; and - (c) is conducted in an outbuilding which is compatible with the principal uses to which land in the zone in which it is located may be put; and - (d) does not occupy an area in excess of 50 m; and - (e) does not display a sign exceeding 0.2 m in area.

-industry-light means premises used for an industry where impacts on the amenity of the area in which the premises is located can be mitigated, avoided or managed.
+industry - extractive means premises, other than premises used for mining operations, that are used for the extraction of basic raw materials including by means of ripping, blasting or dredging and may include facilities for any of the following purposes - industry - light means premises used for an industry where impacts on the amenity of the area in which the premises is located can be mitigated, avoided or managed.